How to Stop Shoes From Rubbing Achilles

 Wooden inserts can also help you stretch your shoes.
 You can heat up the footwear with a hairdryer before putting the insert inside.
 The shoe will retain the stretched shape after it cools.

-One other method of stretching your shoes involves filling them with bags of ice.
+One other method of shoe stretching involves filling them with bags of ice.
 Begin by filling zippered sandwich bags with water.
 Make sure that the bags are large enough to put pressure on the shoe as they expand.

 Then, place them in the freezer.
 The water will freeze, adjusting to the natural contours of the shoes.
 The frozen bags will stretch out the shoes so that they’re more comfortable on your feet.